Lyquix/tpl_lyquix/README.md

     * Support functionality for accordions, tabs, menus, and lightboxes
     * Analytics functions to track outbound links, download links, active time, scroll depth, video usage
     * Geolocation using IP address or GPS, utility functions to test location against circle, square, and polygon regions
+    * Autoresize textarea, input and select elements to display values
-    * Utility functions: cookies, swipe detection, unique URLs to prevent caching
+    * Utility functions: cookies, swipe detection, unique URLs to prevent caching, sprintf porting, and several new functions for the String prototype
   * Uses polyfill.io to automatically load JS polyfills, customized for each browser type and version
+  * Choose what modules of the library to include in your project.

 ### Template Options